kristianmandrup/pencil/README.md

 # Pencil

 Are you working with [Jade](https://github.com/visionmedia/jade)?
-Want to make __custom tags__?
-Try Pencil :-)
+Do you want to make __custom tags__?
+Pencil is built on top of Jade and adds extra features:

-Pencil is not intended to replace Jade, but to extend it with some features:
   * Create custom tags
   * Use jquery like functions to manipulate tags
   * ~~[Bootstrap](http://twitter.github.com/bootstrap/) support~~ (not yet)
   * Extends Jade's *include* and *extends*

 ## Installation